Haiderr89/Ahlan-Market-React-Front-End/README.md

 - **Payment Integration** – Enable secure online transactions for a seamless buying experience.
 - **Rating & Reviews** – Allow users to rate sellers and leave feedback on transactions.
 - **Wishlist & Favorites** – Let users save items they are interested in for later.
-- **User Upload Image** – Allow user to upload the image of the product rather than the image address.
+- **User Upload Image** – Allow user to upload the image using cloudinary of the product rather than the image address.